Educpf/DataStructures/DataStructures.md

 - Implementation ex.
 Arrays

 #### ADTs
-- define data and operations, but no Implementation
+- define data and operations, but no Implementation details
+- DataStructure is referenced as a simple mathematic or logical model

 **We are going to study**:
 - logical view